elieattias1/AR-DJ/README.md

 ## Acknowledgments

-This project is built on top of the cansik's contribution within the [YOLO Hand Detection](https://github.com/cansik/yolo-hand-detection/tree/master) project.
+This project is built on top of the cansik's contribution within the [YOLO-Hand -etection](https://github.com/cansik/yolo-hand-detection/tree/master) project.